frederic-perez/AmE-dictionary/data/dictionary.md

 __progeny__
 __prohibit__
 __Prohibitionists__
+__prolegomenon__ _n_ A preliminary or introductory commentary, esp. a scholarly preface or introduction to a book.
 __proliferate__ _v_ _Digest science-fiction magazines had begun to proliferate._
 __proliferation__ _n_
 __prolix__ _adj_ :two: Using too many words and therefore boring.